 the larvae in this family have a defend organ called an osmeterium

 There are many interesting species to observe at Stone Mountain as well.
 During the rainy season in the pools clam shrimp (Laevicaudata) and fairy shrimp (Anostraca) can be observed.
 Both of these are orders of small bivalves and crustaceans.
-The fairy shrimp is most commonly known as the sea monkey.
+The fairy shrimp is most commonly known as the sea monkey or brine shrimp.
 Clam shrimps are very similar but they have a protective shell around the shrimp.
 They are both able to enter a state called diapause, in this state the eggs basically dry out and remain that way until it rains again.
 The eggs can even survive being out in space!
 Centuries later the eggs are still able to hatch.
 The species are not mobile unless they are aided by wind, bird’s feet, or currents.
 Fairy shrimp can well found on every single continent, including Antarctica.